 The government spends the most money on anti-smoking campaigns, more than twice as much as the next biggest spender.
 So where does that money go?
 On top of state-specific programs that receive funding from the Master Settlement Agreement, the federal government promotes smoking prevention through a number of agencies, like Smokefree.gov, the National Institutes of Health, the Centers for Disease Control and Prevention, and the National Cancer Institute.
 When you look at all of the state and federal programs working to keep Americans from becoming smokers, the government is by far the largest anti-smoking organization in the U.S. and the one that spends the most on smoking prevention.

-For more information on smoking prevention, check out the links on the next page.
+For more information on smoking prevention, check out the links below.